 If you want to keep your transformer as a backup but it needs some repairs to get it back in working condition, Maddox can repair your transformer!
 We offer a full range of inspections, tests, and maintenance services, including complete coil repair and replacement, weld repairs, complete oil sampling and analysis, and replacement of any standard dry-type or oil-filled transformer components.
 To top it off, we’ll take care of any necessary fabrication repairs and give the unit a fresh coat of paint, so that the transformer looks just as good as it now operates.

-If you don’t need to keep your surplus transformer as a spare, you can either scrap it or sell it to a reconditioner.
+If you don’t need to keep your surplus transformer as a spare, you can either scrap it or sell it to a remanufacturer.

 Scrap your surplus transformer

-Your last—and most lucrative option—is to sell your surplus transformer to a reconditioner like Maddox.
-We will buy your transformer, recondition it, and redeploy it out in the grid.
+Your last—and most lucrative option—is to sell your surplus transformer to a remanufacturer like Maddox.
+We will buy your transformer, remanufacture it, and redeploy it out in the grid.
 This option has several environmental and financial advantages over simply scrapping your transformer for raw materials.

-Financial benefit of recycling your transformer through reconditioning
+Financial benefit of recycling your transformer through remanufacturing

-Environmental benefit of recycling your transformer through reconditioning
+Environmental benefit of recycling your transformer through remanufacturing

-Reconditioning a transformer is also the most environmentally friendly means of disposing of your transformer since this process doesn’t require the same high energy consumption and greenhouse gas emissions associated with both manufacturing new transformers and scrapping old ones.
-Reconditioning a transformer means that you are truly recycling the unit and reusing it.
+Remanufacturing a transformer is also the most environmentally friendly means of disposing of your transformer since this process doesn’t require the same high energy consumption and greenhouse gas emissions associated with both manufacturing new transformers and scrapping old ones.
+Remanufacturing a transformer means that you are truly recycling the unit and reusing it.

 How much is a surplus transformer worth?